 - Paystub for proof of employment

-Before sending your application, ask your local registry if these documents should be sent to the current state or the future home state.
+Before sending your application, ask your local registry if these documents should be sent to your current state or future home state.
 Some states require the current state registry to send the information instead of coming directly from the applicant.

 Remember that reciprocity arrangement is not available in all states.
 Be sure to contact the local licensing authority of the future home state to understand all the requirements.

-Regardless of which state in the US you wish to transfer and continue practicing your profession as a CNA, you have to do the following:
+Regardless of which state in the US you wish to transfer and continue practicing, you have to do the following:

 - Get in touch with your current state’s Nurse Aide Registry early on to avoid any problems.

 - Find out all you need to know regarding requirements and possible reciprocity arrangements between states before moving forward.

-- Be ready with your required documentation including social security number, proof of employment, proof of education or CNA training, and a background check.
+- Be ready with your social security number, proof of employment, proof of education or CNA training, and a background check.

 - For states without reciprocity, license holders might need to retake the licensure exam comprised of both clinical and theoretical parts.

-- Just like in license renewal procedures, there are some states (especially those without reciprocity arrangements) that require a certain amount of clinical hours and continuing education before being re-issued a license.
+- Be aware that some states require a certain amount of clinical hours and continuing education before being re-issued a license.